About the Blog

 Yes and no. The focus originally was on 'monsters', but the scope expanded for a few reasons.

-Generally, yes the bulk of this blog is focused on 'creature effects', as thats what the bulk of special makeup effects has went to realizing; monsters.
+Generally, yes this blog has a focused on 'creature effects', as thats what the bulk of special makeup effects has went to realizing.

 However, having it be just styled on 'monsters' opens up semantics bullshit on 'what is a monster', something we really can't be arsed with.

-Add in that often gore makeups, surrealistic transformation makeups, and disfigurement or disabled makeups will be included quite often.
+Add in that gore makeups, surrealistic transformation makeups, and disfigurement or disabled makeups are included quite often.
 None of these are 'monsters'.

-With disabled makeups in particular; Christopher Tucker's makeup effects work on The Elephant Man is perhaps some of the best in film history, but it would be purely bad taste to have the word 'monster' over an article on a film dramatizing a real person's life.
+With disabled makeups in particular; Christopher Tucker's makeup effects work on The Elephant Man is some of the best in film history, but it would be purely bad taste to have the word 'monster' over an article for a film dramatizing a real person's life.

 And really, the focus of the blog was always to highlight artist's work, and it's deeply unfair to exclude that based on some pedantic criteria.
 So a more general approach was preferable.